CuriousIbrahim/Code-Counting/README.md

     3. Total files (this only includes the detected languages)
     4. An average lines of code per file

-* Each language that was detected, and for each language that was detected

 ## Installation and Use

 Requirements: